openstack/manila/doc/source/admin/shared-file-systems-manage-and-unmanage-share.rst

   back end.

 - protocol.
 The Shared File Systems protocol of the share to manage.
-Valid values are NFS, CIFS, GlusterFS, or HDFS.
+Valid values are NFS, CIFS, GlusterFS, HDFS or MAPRFS.

 - export_path.
 The share export path in the format appropriate for the
   protocol: